NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 ```
 ## Annotation Submission

 The GDC Data Submission Portal allows users to add notes or annotations to any submitted entity or file.
-These may include comments about why particular patients or samples are not present or why particular patients or samples may exhibit critical differences from others.
+These may include comments about why particular patients or samples are not present or why they may exhibit critical differences from others.
 This would be for information that cannot be submitted to the GDC through other existing nodes or properties.

 If a submitter would like to create a redaction annotation please contact the GDC Support Team (support@nci-gdc.datacommons.io) to coordinate.